Chantel Brink

 While we’re often tempted to point the finger at a lack of sleep or rest for the increased size of bags under the eyes, to date there is no specific scientific proof linking this cause and effect.
 However, while a lack of sleep may increase the severity of the puffiness under your eyes – especially first thing in the morning – there is no proof that it is the direct cause.

-Under Eyes: Warning Sign of Underlying Health Issues
+Under Eyes: Warning Signs of Underlying Health Issues

-While under eye issues are primarily aesthetic and shouldn’t warrant serious concern, they can equally be a warning sign of underlying internal health concerns.
+While under-eye issues are primarily aesthetic and shouldn’t warrant serious concern, they can equally be a warning sign of underlying internal health concerns.
 In fact, your under eyes may be one of the only external signs of internal health issues!
-Remember, if discoloration or puffiness persist or worsen over time, it’s best to see a doctor to ensure that one of the following issues isn’t to blame.
+Remember, if discoloration or puffiness persists or worsens over time, it’s best to see a doctor to ensure that one of the following issues isn’t to blame.

 Poor Circulation